2U Inc. (TWOU) Shares Decline Despite Market Challenges

-The stock price of 2U Inc. (NASDAQ: TWOU) has dropped by -5.19 compared to previous close of 5.20.
-Despite this, the company has seen a fall of -1.00% in its stock price over the last five trading days.
+2U Inc. (NASDAQ: TWOU)’s stock price has decreased by -15.16 compared to its previous closing price of 5.54.
+However, the company has seen a -9.62% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 07/06/22 that University Courses Sometimes Come From a Company

 Is It Worth Investing in 2U Inc. (NASDAQ: TWOU) Right Now?